-But an influential minority of national security experts in the United States never really accepted that line of argument.
-They basically denied that deterrence was more or less automatic once nuclear forces of a certain size had been built, and they argued instead that the strategic balance was in fact far more precarious than people had been led to believe.
-The nuclear strategist Albert Wohlstetter, the leading figure in this school, laid out the argument in a famous 1959 article titled "The Delicate Balance of Terror."
-Numerous hurdles, Wohlstetter wrote, had to be cleared if a country's ability to strike back after an attack was to be assured.
-Not only did its forces need to be able to survive both massive conventional and unconventional enemy attacks, but they had to be able to receive the order to retaliate, penetrate active enemy defenses, and destroy their targets despite whatever passive defenses the enemy had employed.
-Wohlstetter then reviewed the many problems the retaliatory force would have in clearing these hurdles, noting that prizes were not given out for getting over just some of them and that an effective system had to get over all of them.
+But there was an influential minority in America that never really accepted that line of argument.
+It basically denied that deterrence was more or less automatic once nuclear forces of a certain size had been built; the claim was that the strategic balance was in fact far more precarious than people had been led to believe.
+The nuclear strategist Albert Wohlstetter, the leading figure in this school, laid out the argument in a very famous 1959 article called "The Delicate Balance of Terror."
+A number of hurdles, Wohlstetter wrote, had to be cleared if a country's ability to strike back after an attack was to be assured.
+Not only did its forces need to be able to survive both massive and unconventional enemy attacks, but they had to able to receive the order to retaliate, penetrate active enemy defenses, and destroy their targets despite whatever passive defenses the enemy had employed.
+He then reviewed the many problems the retaliatory force would have in clearing these hurdles, noting that prizes were not given out for getting over just some of them and that an effective system had to get over all of them.
 16 His basic point was that deterrence was not easy, that counterforce targeting and strategic defenses might in some circumstances be effective, that in those circumstances a first strike might not be irrational, and that the strategic balance was therefore not meaningless.
-Analysts in this school tended to emphasize the eventual vulnerability of U.S. deterrent forces to Soviet attack-rallying support for a defensive policy was always easier-but they were also aware that the U.S. government itself might be able to take advantage of the "delicacy" of the balance.
-Indeed, because fixed-site, land-based intercontinental-range ballistic missiles (ICBMs) accounted for the great bulk of Soviet strategic forces (whereas U.S. forces were much more diversified), counterforce targeting might be an even more attractive option for the United States than for the USSR.
+People in this school tended to emphasize the eventual vulnerability of America's deterrent forces to Soviet attack, since it was always easier to rally support for a defensive policy, but they were also aware of the fact that Americans themselves might be able to take advantage of the "delicacy" of the balance-indeed, because fixed-site land-based ICBMs composed the great bulk of the Soviet strategic force (whereas the U.S. force was much more diversified), counterforce targeting might be an even more attractive option for the United States than for the USSR.

-^{15.} Ibid., p.
+15 Ibid., p.
 183.